gediz/mpv-wiki/FAQ.md

 Older ffmpeg versions didn't support DASH properly, update to ffmpeg to git/HEAD.

+### (How) can I play YouTube playlists?

+Pretty much like anything else, just pass the playlist URL to mpv.
+Note that you need a link to the actual playlist (`https://www.youtube.com/playlist?list=...`), NOT to a video in the playlist (`https://www.youtube.com/watch?v=...&list=...&index=...`).
+You can get that link by clicking on the title of playlist on the right.

 ### If I click mpv, nothing happens.

 mpv is a command line program and doesn't provide an actual GUI.
 You need to start it with a media file.
 On Windows, you can create a file association with the ``Open with…`` context menu.
 Also, if you start ``mpv.exe`` from ``explorer.exe``, it will enter [pseudo-gui mode](http://mpv.io/manual/master/#pseudo-gui-mode).
 For Linux, a ``mpv.desktop`` file is provided.